SoM1702/Vericatalogue/README.md

 It is deliberately not a generic chat, RAG, product-copy generator, or production PIM integration.
 Its job is to make catalog attributes auditable before export.

-It is prepared for the [UniHack 2026 industrial-commerce challenge](https://hack2skill.com/event/unilog2026) as a local-first trust layer between inconsistent supplier data and a structured product catalog.

 ```mermaid
 flowchart LR